Useful Notes / Collegiate American Football Conferences

-- Sun Belt [Appalachian State, Arkansas State, Georgia Southern, Georgia State, Idaho (football only), Louisiana-Lafayette, Louisiana-Monroe, New Mexico State (football only), South Alabama, Texas State, Troy]: The conference has been around since 1976, but only started sponsoring football since 2001, making it the runt among the current FBS conferences.
+- Sun Belt [Appalachian State, Arkansas State, Coastal Carolina, Georgia Southern, Georgia State, Idaho (football only), Louisiana-Lafayette, Louisiana-Monroe, New Mexico State (football only), South Alabama, Texas State, Troy]: The conference has been around since 1976, but only started sponsoring football since 2001, making it the runt among the current FBS conferences.
 Most of these teams don't get winning records - and very few of their players go on to the pros.
-For several years, the main exception was Troy, which has gotten some decent players to the next level (DeMarcus Ware and Osi Umenyiora both played there). note More recently, Arkansas State has won the conference title in 4 of the last 5 seasons under four different head coaches,note and former FCS powers Appalachian State and Georgia Southern have been dominant in their first two years, with the latter winning the conference title outright in its first season in both the Sun Belt and the FBSnote .
+For several years, the main exception was Troy, which has gotten some decent players to the next level (DeMarcus Ware and Osi Umenyiora both played there). note More recently, Arkansas State won at least a share of the conference title 5 times in a 6-season stretch under four different head coaches,note and former FCS power Appalachian State has been dominant since its 2014 entry, winning a share of the Sun Belt title in 2016 and 2017.
+Fellow former FCS power Georgia Southern started strong, winning the conference title outright in 2014, but has since entered a Dork Age.
 If you've ever heard of any of these schools, it's because these are the teams typically scheduled to get slaughtered on the road to some of the traditional powerhouses (usually the geographically overlapping SEC).
-Or it's because one of them (Appalachian State) went into Michigan in 2007 and beat the then-#5 Wolverines, back when it was still an FCS program.
+Or it's because Appalachian State went into Michigan in 2007 and beat the then-#5 Wolverines, back when it was still an FCS program.
 When a team from a power conference is scheduling their homecoming game, this is where they look.
 Western Kentucky left in 2014 to join C-USA; at the same time, Appalachian State and Georgia Southern joined from the Southern Conference.
 Also in 2014, Idaho and New Mexico State, which had been left stranded to become independents when the football side of the WAC disintegrated in 2012, became football-only members (in the early 2000s, Idaho had been a football-only member and New Mexico State an all-sports member).
+The conference has another school with an unusually-colored field—namely Coastal Carolina, with a teal field.

 - The Sun Belt also has two non-football members in Little Rocknote and UT Arlington.